 Organize your deliverable

 Keep it simple.
 Try to orbit earth first, then shoot for the moon later.

-I have a tendency to overreach.
+I tend to overreach.
 Always have.
-When I tackle a project I aim to over deliver and create a finished product that is not only beneficial to the company and person requesting the project, but also beneficial to those using the finished product.
+When I tackle a project, I aim to deliver over and create a finished product that is not only beneficial to the company and person requesting the project but also beneficial to those using the finished product.
 I aim to design for the company, end user and the creator in mind.
-Many times this results in stretching my current skill set to deliver and I can at times get caught in the weeds to produce within the deadline.
-If you enjoy your job or want to find deeper satisfaction in your job, you mostly likely do the same.
+Many times this results in stretching my current skill set to deliver, and I can at times get caught in the weeds to produce within the deadline.
+If you enjoy your job or want to find deeper satisfaction in your job, you most likely do the same.